hpi-dhc/PharMe/annotation-server/CONTRIBUTING.md

   - Optionally download DrugBank datasets from our Google Drive, place them in `data/` and adjust your `.env` accordingly
   - You can now start the server using `yarn start:dev`

-## Syncing Clinical Annotations

-- To download and import the `clinical_annotations` table from pharmgkb.org send a PATCH-Request to `http://localhost:3000/clinical_annotations/sync`

-## Medication Database

-- To initialize the database with the zipped data specified in `.env`, send a POST-Request to `/medications`
+- initialize the database with the zipped data specified in `.env` by sending a POST-Request to `/api/v1/medications`